 If the Coroner is investigating the death of your partner, child or loved one, our expert lawyers can explain the investigation process, provide you with advice about your legal options, and we may represent your family at any public hearing (an ‘Inquest’) held by the Coroner.

 While it isn’t necessary to be represented by lawyers during an investigation or Inquest, we know from experience that these matters can be complicated and we may recommend that we represent you.

 Process for making a claim

-Our specialised lawyers will assist you with your claim and make sure you know about your rights and options after the death of a loved one.
+Our specialist medical negligence lawyers will assist you with your claim and make sure you know about your rights and options after the death of a loved one.

 We'll keep you informed throughout the whole process and provide you with legal advice that is easy to understand.